-Where a building is to be totally demolished and replaced, parking will be provided at the rate specified in this chapter.
-No parking credits will be allowed for the current building and its use.
+Where a building is to be totally demolished and replace parking will be provided at the rate specified in this chapter.
+No parking credits will be showed for the current building and its use.

 Obje ectives Cont rols 01 To provide adequate and sufficient motorcycle parking C1 Developers shall provide a minimum of 1 motorcycle parking space per 10 car spaces for all types of development.
-12 C2 Motorcycle parking spaces must have a minimum dimension of 1.2m x 2.5m.
-C3 Motorcycle parking areas shall be located close to the pedestrian access of the development.
+13 R C2 Motorcycle parking spaces must have a minimum dimension of 1.2m x 2.5m.
+NDU C3 Motorcycle parking areas shall be located close to the pedestrian access of the development. lec

-12 Round up to nearest whole number with halves (i.e. 0.5).
+13 Round up to nearest whole number with halves (i.e. 0.5).